Shanghai Disneyland tests 33K, closes 2 days over 1 contact

 Jinan health authorities then sent health care workers, transportation workers and police rushing to the station to quarantine the passengers and disinfect the train.
 They sent 212 people into centralized quarantine, including the close contact.

-Associated Press news assistant Caroline Chen contributed to this report from Beijing.
+Associated Press news assistant Caroline Chen in Beijing contributed to this report.

+This story corrects that Chen is waiting for her second test, not her second test result.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.